Milicent Shinn: The Overland Monthly

 A dinner on December 22, 1882, relaunched the Overland Monthly under Shinn's editorship.
 It was held at Irving M. Scott's house in San Francisco.
 Guests included Milicent Shinn, Prof. Kellog, W. W. Crane, Drs.
 Joseph and John LeConte, John H. Carmany, Charles S. Greene, Ina Coolbrith, Prof. E. R. Sill, Prof. Bernard Moses, and others.
 The supplement to the first volume of the second series describes the dinner and includes speeches and letters.
 The first issue of the second series has an overview of the years under Bret Harte, "Overland Reminiscences" of the year before the revival of the journal.

+In the June 1883 issue, her essay "Thirty Miles" depicted what she saw on her journey from Niles to the San Francisco office by train and ferry.

 In an 1891 article titled the "Warmed Overland Monthly" Ambrose Bierce, known for his biting journalism, wrote about the rumors that the Overland Monthly would be soon passed into new hands.
+He wrote "Miss Shinn herself writes well, if conventionally, but as an editor she has been handicapped by patrons who besides furnishing money have insisted on seeing themselves in print."

 In the April 1894, Milicent resigned from the editorship and introduced her replacement Rounsevelle Wildman.
 In an article in the Overland Monthly, July 1898, Shinn reflected on her years as editor, 1883–1894.
 She talked about how the world's attention at the time was fixated on the Gold Rush that took place in California.
 Shinn corresponded with many famous people, like John Muir, while editor.